Operating Support Grant

 Review and Recommendation Committee Process:

-The OSG Application Review & Recommendation Committee is made up of two City DCED staff and up to five other non-partisan members that are familiar with the community development ecosystem, seven total committee members.
+HomeBase Cincinnati staff collect applications.
+A committee of industry experts scores the applications and makes recommendations for funding to HomeBase and the City of Cincinnati, who then finalize funding allocations.
+The OSG Application Review & Recommendation Committee is made up of two City of Cincinnati staff and up to five other non-partisan members that are familiar with the community development ecosystem, seven total committee members.
 Per HomeBase’s agreement with the City of Cincinnati, a conflict of interest policy is in place so that no applying CDC employee, or person affiliated with an applying CDC board within the City of Cincinnati can be a part of the selection process.

 The committee will review the applications and host a Question + Answer session with each applicant to ask clarifying questions about their application.
 Individual committee members score each CDC’s application and the scores are averaged.
 The average of those seven scores represents the committee’s final score for each application.

 Recognizing there is not enough available funding to fund each applicant 100%, the final scores are used to categorize each CDC’s capacity level to effectively utilize funds within the federally mandated time frame, as well as meet federal reporting requirements and key performance measures (KPMs).
-These categories determine the level of funding recommendations from the committee to the City’s Department of Community and Economic Development, with DCED making final funding determinations.
+These categories determine the level of funding recommendations from the committee to the City of Cincinnati, with the City making final funding determinations.

-Timeline - Review and announcement dates are subject to change.
+• Application Deadline - Applications are due by Friday, May 29th, 2026 at 11:59pm.
+Review and announcement dates are subject to change.

 CINCINNATI CDC CONTINUUM